alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result/)

-Calling a function may do more than calculate a value: it may invoke an API, access a database, write a file, or observe time or randomness.
+Calling a function may do more than calculate a value: it may invoke an API, query a database, send an email, write a file, or observe time or randomness.
 These observable interactions are effects.
 A pure function, by contrast, returns the same result for the same inputs and changes nothing outside itself.

-Each concrete Map or FlatMap implementation has its own rule for invoking callbacks: whether one runs, how often, on which path, and sometimes whether it runs now or later.
-The monad laws themselves do not prescribe scheduling, retries, or parallelism.
+Pure functions compose smoothly because they can be recomputed, delayed, repeated, or discarded without changing their meaning.
+Effectful functions cannot always be treated this way.
+Order, timing, repetition, delays, and retries may matter, and some effects cannot be undone.
+A request may require rate limiting, a retry may affect later work, and an email should not be sent twice by accident.
+Even if a result is discarded, the world may already have changed.

-For a pure callback, each invocation remains determined by its input.
-For an effectful callback, the same invocation rule also determines which external operations occur, in what order, and how often.
-An abstraction can therefore behave exactly as designed while still imposing the wrong execution policy for a particular effect.
+This creates a conflict: `List.Map`, `Maybe.Map`, and `Result.Map` each impose their own rule for invoking the supplied function.
+That works for pure code but may be the wrong execution policy for effects, and we do not want a special list, maybe, or result type for every possible policy.

-Returning IO<T> instead of T separates constructing the operation from running it.
-The callback returns a suspended computation; explicit combinators can define its execution policy, and the resulting program is run at the application boundary.
-This preserves composition without performing the effect merely because an outer List, Maybe, or Result invokes a callback.
+`IO<T>` separates composition from execution.
+Instead of performing an effect immediately, a function returns a suspended computation.
+Other abstractions can compose it, while explicit combinators determine how the work runs before the final program is executed at the application boundary.

-As before, these are small teaching models intended to show how Pure, Map, and FlatMap interact with effects, not replace .NET collections, LINQ, Task, or ordinary procedural code.
+As before, these small teaching models show how `Pure`, `Map`, and `FlatMap` interact with effects; they are not replacements for .NET collections, LINQ, `Task`, or ordinary procedural code.

 ## When invocation becomes observable